Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 November 2024 16.26.41 UTC
+- WIB: Rabu, 20 November 2024 17.29.29 UTC
-- WITA: Rabu, 20 November 2024 17.26.41 UTC
+- WITA: Rabu, 20 November 2024 18.29.29 UTC
-- WIT: Rabu, 20 November 2024 18.26.41 UTC
+- WIT: Rabu, 20 November 2024 19.29.29 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: technology
+Kategori: success